paps/api-store/store/Facebook Profile Scraper/Facebook Profile Scraper.md

 # Collect information from Facebook profiles

-You have a list of Instagram profiles and need to quickly extract information from them?
+You have a list of Facebook profiles and need to quickly extract information from them?
 Don't waste your time copy/pasting anymore.
 Retrieve all the data you need of the specific Facebook profiles you're targeting in a CSV file, like:

 1. Facebook profile URLs
 2. Names